battistabiggio/battistabiggio.github.io/_pages/about.md

 - B.Sc., Electronic Engineering, University of Cagliari, Italy, 2004 (with honors)

 **Awards and Honors**
+- 2024 IEEE Computer Best Paper Runner-up for the paper: "Machine Learning Security Against Data Poisoning: Are We There Yet?"
+(IEEE Computer, 2024).
 - 2022 ICML Test of Time Award for the paper: "Poisoning Attacks against Support Vector Machines" (published at ICML 2012).
 - Google 2022 Security and Privacy Research Award, sponsored by the Security, Anti-abuse and Privacy teams at Google, for his research achievements in adversarial machine learning.
 - 2021 NeurIPS Outstanding Reviewer Award (top 8% reviewers)